nimdone/nimdone-88471/src/pages/index.md

         image: images/robust-iron.png
         image_alt: App users welcoming a new member
         content: >
-          ##### **Seamless switching between PDF's associated with a project.
+          ##### **Seamless switching between PDF's that are selected and
-          Select the content in the PDF and see how nimdone brings it onto the outline and import the citation.
-No more copying and pasting of the citation and rearranging the format!**
+          associated with a project.
+Highlight the text on the PDF and nimdone will autoimport the text and the associated citation onto the outline**
         actions: []
       - title: Slide view
         image: images/Picture4.png